cwi-nl/sen-symposium/Call for Contributions/index.md

 There will be a (lightweight) evaluation of one-page talk proposals (PDF) describing the envisioned presentation at the symposium.

-The link for the submission will be available soon.

 Please submit your one-page proposal (PDF) using EasyChair.

 [https://easychair.org/my/conference?conf=sen2022](https://easychair.org/my/conference?conf=sen2022)

 ### Important Dates

-To be defined.

 Submission of talk proposals: TBD.